Report updated Apr 18, 2026

 Key Takeaways

-Project FeederWatch is a frustrating education app that is available.
-With a 2.7/5 rating from 157 reviews, it frustrates many users from users.
+Project FeederWatch is a challenged education app that is available.
+With a 2.7/5 rating from 157 reviews, it faces significant user friction.
 Users particularly appreciate convenience of digital reporting, though app stability and freezing remains a common concern.

 Independent intel to help builders create better apps.